How to Learn Chinese on Instagram & Who To Follow?

 Despite the fact @unconventional_chinese doesn’t boast the huge follower numbers of some of these accounts, we know that’ll change soon.

-A fun follow where you’ll learn plenty for sure.
+A great person, and a fun follow where you’ll learn plenty for sure.

 FOLLOW @unconventional_chinese here.